 An ANAB/FQS ISO 17025 accredited laboratory

 Employed as Lab Director from 2016 to the present.
 Employed from 2013-2016 as DNA Technical Leader - Forensic Scientist.
 Duties include managing the lab, incorporating the FBI Quality Assurance Standards for Forensic DNA Testing Laboratories, conducting DNA analysis using the 13 STR core loci and Y STR in casework, DNA research, footwear examination, and latent print development.
-Qualified as an expert over 200 times in 31 Louisiana parish courts, 11 Mississippi county courts, Pope County Arkansas, San Bernardino County California, Escambia and Lee Counties Florida, St. Louis County Missouri, Clark and Lyon Counties Nevada, Bernalillo County New Mexico, Bronx County New York, Bexar and Harris Counties Texas, Cabell County West Virginia, Campbell County Wyoming, federal court (La.
+Qualified as an expert over 200 times in 31 Louisiana parish courts, 11 Mississippi county courts, Pope County Arkansas, San Bernardino County California, Escambia and Lee Counties Florida, St. Louis County Missouri, Clark and Lyon Counties Nevada, Bernalillo County New Mexico, Bronx County New York, three Texas county courts, Cabell County West Virginia, Campbell County Wyoming, federal court (La.
 Middle, Nebraska, and Tennessee Middle districts), U.S. court-martial (Luke Air Force Base), and two Louisiana city courts.
 Has qualified as an expert in the following areas: latent fingerprint development; serology; crime scene investigation; forensic science; trajectory reconstruction; shoeprint identification; crime scene reconstruction; bloodstain pattern analysis; DNA analysis; fracture match analysis; and hair comparison.
 Has also consulted on cases in 30 states, for the United States Army and Air Force, and in New Zealand, Panama, and the United Kingdom.
 Worked over 4000 cases.
 Volunteer "on call" scientist for the American Association for the Advancement of Science.

 2002 - 2013 Acadiana Criminalistics Laboratory – New Iberia, LA